-Figure 8 Intertidal sample locations: community diversity expressed as mean counts of eleven major taxonomic groups based on the data shown in Table 3 above.
+Figure 9 Intertidal sample locations: community diversity expressed as mean counts of eleven major taxonomic groups based on the data shown in Table 3 above.

-Table 4 and Figure 9 below show the results of analysis of two major taxonomic groups and the sampling variation within the five replicate samples taken at each sample location.
+Table 4 and Figure 10 below show the results of analysis of two major taxonomic groups and the sampling variation within the five replicate samples taken at each sample location.
 Mean counts for the number of species found in Amphipoda and Polycheata groups are shown along with the calculated standard deviation across the five replicate samples for each sample location of the intertidal group.

-The sampling error or variance observed could be described as normal and what would be expected for this type of survey.
+The sampling error or variance observed is what could be expected for this type of survey.